amlight/int_collector/README.md

 `BPFCollector` use [eBPF](https://www.iovisor.org/technology/ebpf) and [XDP](https://www.iovisor.org/technology/xdp), which require recent linux kernel.
 For best practice, kernel version >= v4.14 should be used.
 # Installation

-* Install Ubuntu VM with kernel version >= 4.14.
+* Install Ubuntu VM with kernel version >= 4.14. **Note:** If get compiling error about `likely` and `unlikely` macros, please install Ubuntu 18.04.
 Our test uses Ubuntu 18.04 64 bit with kernel v4.15.

 * Install `bcc` from https://github.com/iovisor/bcc .